 The sustainable development work program of the Foundation builds upon two universal agreements: the Paris Agreement on climate change and the 2030 UN Agenda for sustainable development.
-Together these agreements demand for action in areas of critical importance for humanity and the planet and provide a baseline for the Foundation’s work.
+Together these agreements demand action in areas of critical importance for humanity and the planet and provide a baseline for the Foundation’s work.

-In line with its vision and mission, the Al-Attiyah International Foundation seeks to provide information, programmes, independent research and publications on sustainability matters relevant to the energy sector and for the development of the State of Qatar and the region.
+In line with its vision and mission, the Al-Attiyah Foundation seeks to provide information, programmes, independent research and publications on sustainability matters relevant to the energy sector and for the development of the State of Qatar and the region.

 These include issues such as; climate change, sustainable access to energy, security of supply, sustainable consumption, energy efficiency, renewable energy, socio-economic development, and corporate social responsibility.
 The figure below visualizes the approach for integrating the priority activities and work areas across three main pillars: